ryantd42/NY-Legislative-Git/2023/S6979A-2023/bill.md

   ___________

- Introduced  by  Sen.  COONEY -- read twice and ordered printed, and when printed to be committed to the Committee on Procurement and Contracts
+ Introduced  by  Sen.  COONEY -- read twice and ordered printed, and when printed to be committed to the Committee on Procurement and  Contracts -- reported favorably from said committee and committed to the Commit- tee  on  Finance  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the state finance law, in relation  to  requiring  elec- tronic reporting